WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 There are several ways to create a custom post type in WordPress.
 If you're a developer, then you can do this programmatically.
 If not, here are 2 easy (and free) plugins:

-I like both plugins and it doesn’t matter which you use.
+I like both plugins and it doesn't matter which you use.
+Some knowledge base themes come with custom post types out of the box.

 How to create a custom post type